pgalonza/Notes/development/python/python.md

 * **typing** - support for type hints.
 * **hashlib** - secure hashes and message digests.
 * **secrets** - generate secure random numbers for managing secrets.
+* **python-gitlab** - is a Python package providing access to the GitLab server API.

 ### Testing & Checking

 * **pylint** - static code analysis tool, helps enforcing a coding standard, sniffs for code smells and offers simple refactoring suggestions.
 * **flake8** - tool that glues together pep8, pyflakes, mccabe, and third-party plugins to check the style and quality of some python code.
 * **yamllint** - a linter for YAML files.